AntJanus/WebDevelopment.META/Book/4-Better Developer/4-programming-myths.md

 There is no holy grail of languages, in fact, every language serves a specific purpose (or many) and has a niche to fill.
 You can easily tell that by the number of users that use it for their projects.
 For instance, both Rubyists and PHP developers like to claim that their language is better while in fact, neither is.
 They both work a little differently, have a different development ecosystem and thus serve a different purpose.
 As much as developers love to bicker, in the end, it's all just a matter of preference.

 Now, that's not to say that some languages are better at some things over others.
-It's common knowledge that if you want to write code that runs fast, VERY fast, you write it in C++ because it's one of the fastest languages that's still high-level enough that coding it in is not a struggle.
+It's common knowledge that if you want to write code that runs fast, VERY fast, you write it in C++ because it's one of the fastest languages that's still high-level enough that coding it in is not a (terrible) struggle.
 If you want to code a website, however, C++ may be a pain and so you look at the web development languages instead, they do their job well.
 If you want to write interactive code in the browser, you'll have to stick with Javascript, no matter what you want to do.

+Otherwise, a lot of the "is it better or not" also depends on your paradigm (so functional programming is *not* fun in PHP), on what you like as far as the syntax goes (like where Python requires indentation), and so on, all very subjective and all very variable.

+So anytime you hear someone say that one language is better than another, add a little "for my specific purposes and my preferences" at the end of that statement.

 ## You need to know Math

-Well, yes, and no. Mostly no. Taking Calculus III at College will not make you a great developer, nor a good one.
+Well, yes, and no. Mostly no. Taking Calculus III at College will not make you a great developer, nor a good one, I know I've tried.
 It's completely beside the point.
 Will you be dealing with numbers?
 Yes, but that's just basic high school Algebra.
-At most, you'll be dealing with trying to figure out how efficient your code is in terms of the big "O" (which I'm not covering) but that's just Algebra II/III-level math and it doesn't come up on a daily basis.
+At most, you'll be dealing with trying to figure out how efficient your code is in terms of the big "O" but that's just Algebra II/III-level math and it doesn't come up on a daily basis.

-So next time someone says, "You need to be really good at math to be a programmer!", slap them in the face (don't.).
+So next time someone says, "You need to be really good at math to be a programmer!" or "You're good at math, you'll be a really good programmer!", slap them in the face (don't.).
 However, there are fields of programming where math IS important.

 One of them is game development where you'll have to learn the basics of matrices, physics, and angles.
 But again, that's just basic physics, some Algebra, and linear Algebra.
 On top of that, many engines handle this math for you already.
 And if you DO want to be more mathematical about it, there are a few courses that can get you up to speed within a few weeks.

 But that's game development.
 Most other fields don't require advanced math skills.